The Workshop Model

 What is the student’s role in the Writing Workshop?

 Kids write!
 Of course, they participate in the mini-lesson and sharing time.
 In that regard, they are also expected to take ownership of the techniques and skills modeled during mini-lessons and begin to apply them independently.
 However, the main responsibility for students is to find a comfortable spot in the room, stay there, and write quietly.
 There is no “I’m done!”
 (Independence is taught early in the year and this issue is revisited as needed.
 Writers are never done!)
 If you are new to WW, realize that it will take time to help children shift from being totally dependent on the teacher for directing every moment of their work to feeling confident working independently.
-(See this post on what kids need to learn about writing)

 At some point during each “unit” students are asked to select a piece they wish to publish.
 They will refine that piece through revision and editing until the deadline.